Updated January 10, 2023

 CSE 257 - Search and Optimization with Prof. Sicun Gao

-Description: The course will cover various important algorithmic ideas for hard search and optimization problems.
-The goal is to develop in-depth understanding of the analytic, probabilistic, and algebraic perspectives on the universal challenge of the curse of dimensionality.
+Course Description: The course will cover several algorithmic ideas for hard search and optimization problems.
+The goal is to develop in-depth understanding of various mathematical perspectives on the universal challenge of the curse of dimensionality.
 Topics include numerical optimization, stochastic search, sequential decision making, and constraint programming.

-Required Knowledge: Multivariate calculus, linear algebra, probability and statistics.
+Required Knowledge: Multivariate calculus, linear algebra, basic machine learning

 Recommended Preparation for Those Without Required Knowledge: N/A

-CSE 274 - Discrete Differential Geometry with Prof. Albert Chern
+CSE 270 - Discrete Differential Geometry with Prof. Albert Ren-Haur Chern

 Required Knowledge: Linear algebra, multivariable calculus.